ziinaio/ziina/README.md

 Peers connecting to the high-port on your server via SSH are forwarded through the tunnel directly into your local Zellij session.
 Once the host terminates Ziina (by closing the Zellij session), the remote port-forwarding tunnel and internal SSH server are terminated and all peers automatically kicked.

+> The host should always terminate the Zellij session by closing all tabs and panes.
+> Simply detaching will still close Ziina and therefor terminate the builtin SSH server and the tunnel.
+> However, it will leave behind a dangling Zellij session and also likely screw up your peers' terminal, because their connection gets terminated very disgracefully.

+### Ziina Session Life-Cycle

 ```mermaid
 sequenceDiagram
     participant Host